frederic-perez/Cardiac-electrophysiology/glossary.md

 __isogram__ _n_ See isoline.
 __isoline__ _n_ A line on a map, chart, or graph connecting points of equal value.
 Also called _isogram_.
 __isthmus__ _n_ A relatively narrow passage or strip of tissue joining two cavities or parts of an organ.
+__lacunar stroke__ _n_ (lacunar infarct) The most common type of stroke, and results from occlusion of small penetrating arteries that provide blood to the brain's deep structures.
 __late potential__ _n_ Deflections found on signal-averaged electrocardiograms that follow the QRS complex and point to an increased likelihood of ventricular dysrhythmias.
 These deflections represent delays in electrical conduction through the ventricles.
 __left main disease__ A severe narrowing of the left main coronary artery (LMCA) jeopardizes a large area of myocardium and increases the risk of major adverse cardiac events.
 __left ventricular assist device__ An implanted device that boosts the output of the heart on a short-term basis, for example in people awaiting heart transplants.